DHTMLX/docs-suite/docs/form/api/slider/slider_focus_event.md

 # focus

-@short: fires when a Combo control has received focus
+@short: fires when a Slider control has received focus

 @signature: focus: (value: number[]) => void;